jekyll2014/CameraServer/README.md

 "CookieExpireTimeMinutes": 60 - authentication cookie expiry time.
 Just note that a very long cookie can compromise your system in case your cookies are stolen.

+"AllowBasicAuthentication": true - allow "Basic" authentication for video streams.
+Note that it is only safe to use "Basic" authentication via https connection.

 ## Planned features:
 - security improvements (limit unsuccessful authentication retries)
+- plain authentication option
 - Serilog logging
 - Web-based configuration interface
 - Telegram video calls integration